shakfu/pd-chuck/README.md

 The current chuck version used is `1.5.0.8`

-Note: `thirdparty/chugins/Patch` is disabled during builds pending fixes.

 ## Status

 Currently producing audio in a minimal proof-of-concept kind of way.

+- [ ] No Windows support yet
+- [ ] No Linux support yet
+- [ ] Add multichannel support
+- [ ] Add rest of the standard chugins
+- [ ] Add support for callbacks and events
-- [ ] Audio quality needs improvement.
+- [x] Audio quality needs improvement (fix thanks to Professor GE Wang!)
 - [x] No errors during compilation of external
-- [x] Instanciate Chuck class without errors.
+- [x] Instantiate Chuck class without errors.
 - [x] Create demo with audio.